 Objective

-To understand why laws are required for societal stability, the purpose of creating laws will be examined.
+To understand why laws are needed for social stability, the purpose of creating laws will be examined.

 Teacher's Background Information: Legislative Powers in Canada